ajarara/diophantine-33/README.md

 If I were to rewrite this, I would absolutely do it in Racket, specifically because their docs on concurrency are very clear over Guile's.
 I don't intend to use concurrency for speed or threading, instead I would use it to provide a sane interface to the program state.

-In order to 'see' it, though, I'd have to deposit the last set of trials in some shared state, which as far as I can tell can't be done functionally.
+In order to 'see' it, though, I'd have to deposit the last set of trials in some shared state, which as far as I can tell can't be done functionally, or definitely not the way I did it here.
 Perhaps I'd even do it in Python, instead.

 However there really is no reason to write this over if I do not have a linear time algo.
 I think about it from time to time, and sometimes I fill a page with thoughts and hopes, but so far I haven't cracked it.
 Maybe someday :)